IBM/eventing-openliberty-blockchain/README.md

 3. Organization two has the configuration to listen to the events, resulting in the organization receiving the event triggered by Org1.

-4 5.
-This is an event-driven architecture between organization one and organization two.
-Organization two automatically receives events emitted out of Hyperledger Fabric and displays these through a servlet.
+4. This is an event-driven architecture between organization one and organization two.
+Organization two automatically receives events emitted out of Hyperledger Fabric and displays these through a servlet (5).

 ### Submit a new transaction